 |Photography:||Cal Carey Photography|

 Planters are a perfect feature to use in this transition area.
-Therefore, the client decided to use Stapel planters with a Grade A weathered steel finish which reflects the steelmaking heritage of the Teesside area.
+Therefore, the client decided to use Stapel planters with a Grade A weathered steel, or Corten planter edging finish.
+This reflects the steelmaking heritage of the Teesside area.

-When installing these planters there was concern about potential runoff and leaching from the steel as it was weathering.
-To overcome this, the Stapel planters incorporate a dual-purpose shadow gap at the bottom of the raised edge which means any runoff flows into the sub-base rather than onto the paving.
+When installing this Corten planter edging there was concern about potential runoff and leaching from the steel as it was weathering.
+To overcome this, the planters incorporate a dual-purpose shadow gap at the bottom of the raised edge.
+This means any runoff flows into the sub-base rather than onto the paving.

 The client took advantage of the 1200no linear metres of straight and curved Stapel raised edge to incorporate Plateu integrated seating and loungers at various selected points.
 The design of the Plateu complemented the modern design aesthetic of the new store facades.
 Thanks to its intermediate slats, we could craft radii sections around the raised edge by altering the angles between each slat.